Geode-solutions/docs/guides/meshes.md

 Indexing of vertices is continuous, starting at `0` and ending at `number of vertices - 1`.
 The polygon indexing is the same.

-To known the number of vertices and polygons, use the following methods :
+To know the number of vertices and polygons, use the following methods :

 <CodeExample>
 <template v-slot:cpp>